5 Apps for Storytelling, for the Verbal and Nonverbal Child

-Many storytelling apps are as simple to use as making a picture collage—ideal for someone who is nonverbal—or as in-depth as creating a social story for summer activities.
+Many storytelling apps are as simple to use as making a picture collage—ideal for someone who is nonverbal—or as in-depth as creating a social story for fun activities.
 With these types of apps, you can prepare someone for what is going to happen, record information while it is happening and then organize it and add text to remember and assist with the retelling of the experience.
 When back to school rolls around, these apps can facilitate introductions to a new teacher and help kids and adults answer the sure-to-be-asked question “What did you do this summer?”

 by Penguin Group USA